Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Methods

 \subsection{Numerical methods}

-To integrate Eqs.~\eqref{eq:1}--\eqref{eq:5} in 3D spherical geometry, we use the open source pseudo-spectral code MagIC (commit 2266201a5) \citep{wicht2002,gastine2012,schaeffer2013}.
+To integrate Eqs.~\eqref{eq:1}--\eqref{eq:5} in 3D spherical geometry, we use the open-source pseudo-spectral code MagIC (commit 2266201a5) \citep{wicht2002,gastine2012,schaeffer2013}.
 The velocity and magnetic fields are decomposed into poloidal and toroidal components:

 where $W$ and $Z$ are the respective poloidal and toroidal kinetic potentials, while $b$ and $a_j$ are the magnetic ones.
 The horizontal (i.e. in colatitude $\theta$ and longitude $\phi$) and radial dependencies of these fields and reduced pressure $p'$ are then expanded into spherical harmonics and Chebyshev polynomials.
 For the time stepping, we use an implicit-explicit Runge-Kutta scheme developed by~\citet{boscarino2013}.
 The resolution is varied between the simulations and can be found in Table~\ref{tab:sim_input}.
-The numerical simulations with the lowest stratifications $Ra=\SI{4e9}{}$ and $Ra=\SI{1.6e10}{}$ are initiated with a purely $(\ell=1,m=0)$ or $(\ell=2,m=0)$ poloidal magnetic field, or by the nearby saturated state of a run with a weaker stratification.
-Using this procedure, the stratification is increased gradually to avoid losing the dynamo branch.
+The numerical simulations with the lowest $\overline{\Omega}/N\in\{0.25,0.5\}$ are initiated with either a purely $(\ell=1,m=0)$ or $(\ell=2,m=0)$ poloidal magnetic field that are potential fields at the core ($b\propto 1/r$) and the outer boundary ($b\propto (r/r_i)^3(1-5/7\times(r/r_o)^2)$), respectively.
+Random noise is added to the velocity field at the start of the simulation.
+The rest of the simulations are initialised by the nearby saturated state of a run with a weaker stratification.
+Using this procedure, $\overline{\Omega}/N$ is increased gradually to avoid losing the dynamo.